Bubobubobubobubo/sardine/docs/sardine_doc/src/basics/player-vs-swimfunction.md

 - Manual control over looping through iteration.
   - With different values or iterating methods, more creative patterns can be found.
 - One `@swim` function can control a complete session.
+- More suited for adding custom python code.

 ## Demo

 ### Complex swimming function

-Here is a complex `@swim` function.
+Here is a more advanced `@swim` function.
 Notice how it spans over multiple lines and contains a large group of independent senders.
 This function is playing many synths at the same time and also controls drumming!

 ```python
 @swim